 After finishing his playing career at SBU, Coach Howell remained in Bolivar, Mo., and joined the Bearcats’ coaching staff.
 Following the 2010 fall semester he accepted a coaching position in the Washington Nationals organization, serving as strength and conditioning coach and first base coach for the Class-A affiliate Hagerstown (Md.)
 Suns.

 Coach Howell currently resides in Valley Center, Kan., with his wife, Kassie and daughter, Khloe (2).

-Zach Mercer, assistant coach (Third Season)
+Zach Mercer, assistant coach (Fourth Season)

 Originally from Midland, Mich., Mercer worked in the restaurant business for many years before moving to Ocala, Fla.
 Coach Mercer has worked extensively as an umpire and has coached at Lake City High School in Michigan.
 Zach and his wife Michelle have been married for 17 years and have three kids, TaShannah, Briannah, and Ryan.

-Andrew Kroeker, assistant coach (First Season)
+Andrew Kroeker, assistant coach (Second Season)